 When building a balanced portfolio, most investors seek exposure to the four main asset classes – equities, fixed income, property, and cash.

 One big barrier to entry for many investors is knowing exactly how and what to invest in.
 Choosing investments like individual stocks, can be overwhelming and understandably so.
-There are seemingly endless opportunities and the pressure to ‘make the right choice’ can leave investors idle.
+The seemingly endless opportunities and the pressure to ‘make the right choice’ can leave investors idle.

 Here are some examples of ETFs that fit into the defensive and growth asset categories.

-For investors exploring fixed income, there are currently 25 ETFs listed on the ASX that provide exposure to this asset class.
-Fixed-income ETFs track a basket of bonds issued by a variety of domestic and international corporations and have recently experienced strong gains.
+For investors exploring fixed income, there are currently around 25 ETFs listed on the ASX that provide exposure to this asset class.
+Fixed-income ETFs track a basket of bonds issued by a variety of domestic and international corporations.
 Some products offered by the major providers include the VanEck Vectors Australian Corporate Bond Plus ETF and the Vanguard Australian Corporate Fixed Interest Index Fund.

 Property and equities (or stocks) are asset classes dedicated to capital growth and income and have a moderate-to-high risk profile.